What You Need to Know

 Status: Enabled when the terminal advertises 24-bit color.

-Configure: Automatically detected; adjust styling through theme definitions.
+Configure: Automatically detected; adjust styling through your prompt definitions or cjshopt style_def.

 Disable: Launch with cjsh --no-colors or persist by adding cjshopt login-startup-arg --no-colors to ~/.cjprofile.